 During the Civil War, Seattle was not able to get the federal government to pay attention to its concerns, such as development of trade routes through canals, ports, roads and railroads.
-Finally, when the war ended the exploration of railroad routes began again.
 Rail lines were privately owned but the federal government supported them with surveys and land grants.
+Finally, after the Civil War ended in 1865, the exploration of railroad routes began again and Seattle hoped for greater development.
 Seattleites lobbied for their city to become the terminus of a transcontinental line which would bring more commerce of products to port.

 People in Seattle must have been excited when a civil engineer, John G. Scurry, came to town in 1870 as part of exploration for a transcontinental rail route.
 Perhaps it is for this reason, that when this railroad man showed up in Seattle, the fact that he had formerly served in the Confederate Army was ignored.
 Rather, Seattleites preferred to see whether Scurry’s arrival meant that the Northern Pacific Railroad would finally choose to put a terminus in Seattle.